tanoconsulting/euts/README.md

 A: because of the way we handle installation of Composer dependencies, this tool would have to be installed _before_ all other dependencies as well as in a _separate_ vendor folder.
 It thus makes little sense to use Composer for it

+Q: my tests need to run with eZ configured to use Redis/Memcached for cache (or other).
+Is it possible?

+A: both Redis and Memcached are installed in the test container, and you can provide custom Symfony configuration that is only activated during testing, to make sure that any of those two is used.
+   Otoh this has not been tested yet, and it is possible that you will need to start the Redis/Memcached service by hand.

 Q: how are you testing this Test Stack itself?